Appointment of the Chief Executive Officer

 Physical requirements

-The following criteria are considered essential and will be identified through the interview.
+The following criteria are essential and will be identified through the interview.

 • Ability to work out of hours when required.